• PASTOR projects

 Saturday, November 8, 2025, 7:30PM, First Church of Glastonbury, Glastonbury, Connecticut

 While researching for The Mending Sampler, I was looking for other primary sources for Revolutionary girls who sew’d.
 I discovered a two journals and other sundry writings from one Hannah Hadassah Hickok of Connecticut.
 As these writings were not available online, I retriev’d them from the Connecticut Museum of Culture and History.
-I began transcribing a rather lengthy journal, in which Hannah was transcribing—in 1844—her journal from 60 years before that, 1764!
+I began transcribing a rather lengthy journal, in which Hannah herself was transcribing—in 1844—her journal from 60 years before that, 1784!

 After making this transcription of a transcription, I was fascinated by this young woman, sometimes catty, sometimes capricious, always adventurous, and eternally self-deprecating.
 Then I transcribed another journal from when she is 60 years older: quite a contrast to her earlier musings.

 This strong woman married Zephaniah Smith and had five daughters.
 Hannah and her daughters are known as the Smiths of Glastonbury.
-There accomplishments are many.
+Their accomplishments are many.
 Julia was the first woman to translate the Bible from its original languages.
-She and her sister, Abby, made a very well-documented and sensational femnist stand against taxation without representation.
+She and her sister, Abby, made a very well-documented and sensational feminist stand against taxation without representation.
 They were also abolitionists.
 We will celebrate the Smiths in original musical settings from Hannah’s Journal and poems, as well as other contemporary sources.

 Honest confession: thanks to Hannah, I now write only with fountain pens, and I have even changed my handwriting to be more like hers, the lowercase “d'“s in particular!